rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 * **Full recover**: Data recovery based on Full backup or "Full backup + Incremental backup" or "Full backup + Differential backup".
 * **Selective recover**: Data recovery based on Selective backup (Partial backup).

-It is possible to recover a whole backup or only a part of it.
-However, when restoring a directory, the files created after the backup are not deleted.
+It is not recommended to directly delete directories or files in the currently active operating system before performing a recovery operation (unless you know what will happen after deletion).
+If you don't know what will happen, you can perform a 'snapshot' operation on the current operating system.

 !!!
 Tip

     For security reasons, it is recommended that you store the restored directory or file in the /tmp directory before performing the recovery operation to avoid situations where old files (old directory) overwrite new files (new directory).
-It is not recommended to directly delete directories or files in the currently active operating system before performing a recovery operation.

 ### The tools and related technologies